-Dr. Nabil Tamimi 3 credits
+EC 251 Dr. Nabil Tamimi Introduction to 3 credits Electronic Business

-Electronic Business

-(Prerequisite: C/IL 104) This introductory course in electronic business explores how the Internet has revolutionized the buying and selling of goods and services in the marketplace.
-Topics covered include: business-to-business and business-to-consumer electronic commerce, electronic commerce infrastructure, designing and managing online storefronts, payment acceptance and security issues, and the legal and ethical challenges of electronic commerce.
+(Prerequisite: C/IL 104) This course explores how the Internet has revolutionized the buying and selling of goods and services in the marketplace.
+Topics include: business-to-business and business-to-consumer electronic commerce, electronic commerce infrastructure, designing and managing online storefronts, payment acceptance and security issues, and the legal and ethical challenges of electronic commerce.
 Students will also gain hands-on experience in creating, editing, and enhancing a web site using an HTML editor.